htlwienwest/da-vorlage-typst/README.md

  - `schuljahr`: `string` - The current school year
  - `abteilung`: `string` - The student's department
  - `unterschrifts_datum`: `string` - The submission date
  - `autoren`: `array(dict)` - An array of all authors, represented as dictionaries.
-Each of them has the followin properties
+Each of them has the following properties
     - `vorname`: `string` - Firstname of the student
     - `nachname`: `string` - Lastname of the student
     - `klasse`: `string` - School class of the student